History of Dreamworld: 1980s

 In the months following Dreamworld's opening the park set about constructing more rides, shows and attractions.
 In April 1982, Dreamworld opened a new themed area titled Country Fair.
 The flagship attraction was the Thunderbolt roller coaster.
 This steel roller coaster was designed by Japanese firm Sanoyas Hishino Meisho and was Australia's first looping roller coaster.
 At the time of opening it also earned the title of Australia's longest roller coaster with a length of 1207 m.
 Other attractions in the area included a swing ride named Zumer (later Swinger Zinger) and a plane ride named Red Baron (later Dora the Explorer's Sea Planes).
 A set of upcharge go-karts named Grand Prix were located within the Thunderbolt's footprint rounded out the attractions in Country Fair.
 Also in 1982, a second themed area opened known as Gum Tree Gully.
-The area's main attraction was the Australian Koala Theatre which showed the animatronic show Country Jamboree at the time.
+The area's main attraction was the Australian Koala Theatre which showed the animatronic show Koala Country Jamboree at the time.

-In 1983, expanded again adding another two new themed areas.
+In 1983, the park expanded again adding another two new themed areas.
 The first was the Blue Lagoon water park.
 Attractions at Blue Lagoon included a body slide named Aqualoop Flume Ride, a tube ride named Krakatoa's Revenge, and a toboggan ride named Toboggan Ride.
 A large lagoon swimming pool and a children's pool rounded out the water park.
 The second themed area was Village Green which was constructed to provide a link between the 1982 additions of Country Fair and Gum Tree Gully.
 Attractions at Village Green included a matterhorn ride named Avalanche, a set of Bertazzon bumper cars, a carousel, an arcade and a miniature train ride named Little Puff which ventured through an area known as The Enchanted Forest.
 Country Fair was also expanded with the addition of the Enterprise (later Reef Diver) and a Chance Rides Trabant named Roulette (later Stingray).
 The park also introduced its third mascot, Belinda Brown.